 Each lender sets the income requirements for personal loan approval individually.
-These requirements are not regulated by the Credit Contracts and Consumer Finance Act 2003.
+These requirements are not regulated by the Credit Contracts & Consumer Finance Act (2003).
 Similarly, it is the responsibility of the borrower to calculate the affordability of the loan before accepting an offer.

-When you apply for a loan, the lender will perform a credit check in addition to income assessment.
-If you have a clean credit record, you will have the best chances of getting approved.
-That is why it pays off to be a responsible payee and to keep a check on your credit record so as to ensure that errors are corrected.
+When you apply for a loan, the lender will perform a credit check in addition to an income assessment.
+If you have a clean credit record, you will have the best chance of getting approved.
+That is why it pays off to be a responsible payee and to keep a check on your credit record to ensure that errors are corrected.

 When taking out an online loan you will typically have to fill out, and submit, an online loan application form as found on the website of the particular lender.
 The lender will then use your personal data to ensure you qualify for a loan.

-In order to qualify for a loan you would typically have to show the lender that you are earning a stable income, are a NZ resident, are over the age of 18, are not in excessive debt and that you are not bankrupt or in financial distress.
+To qualify for a loan you would typically have to show the lender that you are earning a stable income, are an NZ resident, are over the age of 18.
+Additionally, you should have no excessive debt, and you are not bankrupt or in financial distress.

-After you fill out and sign the neccessary documents, you can fax your supporting documents or scan them and send them via email.
-If you qualify for a short-term loan or personal loan of any form, you will be sent a set of documents which will include a loan agreement.
+After you fill out and sign the necessary documents, you can fax your supporting documents or scan them and send them via email.
+If you qualify for a short-term loan or personal loan of any form, you will be sent a set of documents that will include a loan agreement.

 You will have to read this document and sign and submit it for your loan to be credited.
 A quick loan is typically wired to your bank account upon the receipt of the signed loan contract but can take anything up to 24 hours depending on the loan amount and the bank with which you bank.